-Lighthouse Youth Services was a fulfillment of the dream of a group of citizens from the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
+Lighthouse Youth & Family Services is a fulfillment of the dream of a group of African-American women with the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
 The agency was founded in 1969.
-Lighthouse opened the first group home for girls in the state of Ohio the following year.
+Lighthouse opened the first group home for girls in the state of Ohio in 1971.

 Lighthouse is a leader and pioneer in developing services, some of which are national models of innovation and efficacy.